 Do you have financial grants from the government or from foundations that require certain reports?

-Many government and non-government grants require the recipient of the funds (you, the nonprofit organization) to report on financial and program activity.
+Many government and foundation grants require the recipient of the funds (the nonprofit organization) to report on financial and program activity.
 Some require periodic reports; others require year-end reports.
-Some are narrative in description (what you did with the funds, who you served, progress towards meeting objectives, etc.); others are financial in nature (profit/loss, budget to actuals, etc.).
-The donor wants to know how the funds were used.
-Review the terms of such grants and complete those reports.
+Some reports need to be a narrative description (what you did with the funds, who you served, progress towards meeting objectives, etc.).
+Other reports are financial in nature (profit/loss, budget to actuals, etc.).

 5. State Reports & Registrations

-Have you filed any required annual or periodic report with your state agency?
+Corporate reports: Have you filed any required annual or periodic report with your state agency?

 You can check your state’s requirements on its Secretary of State’s website.